 You can’t expect that a brand customers love will just come out of nowhere.
 It takes work and commitment to serving your clients, which is exactly what Jack does.
 His determination to take care of them is a hallmark of his leadership and business model.

 “Customers first, employees second and shareholders third.” is the mantra that everyone that works at Alibaba knows by heart.

-Through pressure by shareholders, Jack stays strong to his position that customers come first.
-He’ll never compromise his care for clients’ needs in favor of what the shareholders want.
+Despite shareholder pressure, Jack stays strong in his position that customers come first.
+He’ll never compromise his clients’ needs in favor of what investors want.